dalexscully/dalexscully/README.md

 👀 I’m interested in programming and learning about HTML, CSS, and Javascript and Python!

-🌱 Heavily invested in NodeJS and React/Redux
+🌱 Heavily invested in Django, NodeJS and React/Redux

 💞️ I’m looking to collaborate on projects and websites and beginner scripts!